sardormirk/TermText/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Better portability/build system
+- [ ] Finish config system
-- [ ] More customizability by adding more configurable options in the ImGUI menu
+- [ ] Add more colour options for different keywords
-- [ ] Level-generation
+- [ ] Add a file loading system for the file extension arrays and keyword database

 See the [open issues](https://github.com/voidblob/TermText/issues) for a full list of proposed features (and known issues).